Kilenaitor/cs172/README.md

 First, install dependencies <br />
 `pip3 install -r requirements.txt`

+Change directories into the website dir
+`cd website`

 Next, start the webserver <br />
-`python3 website/manage.py runserver`
+`python3 manage.py runserver`

-Then, visit localhost and you should be presented with the homepage.
+Then, visit `localhost:8000` and you should be presented with the homepage.